Rest Breaks in Exams – How They Work

 Why your exam may finish earlier than your timetable says

-Your timetable includes your maximum possible rest break allowance.
-You may finish earlier if breaks are not used.
+The finish time on your timetable reflects the longest your exam could run, based on your full rest break allowance.
+You will finish earlier if rest breaks are not used.

-If your exam is 2 hours working time.
+If your exam timetable shows your exam is 3 hours 15 mins:

-You may be allowed up to 30 minutes of rest breaks.
+You are allowed up to 30 minutes of rest breaks

 Do you have to take rest breaks?